albop/tie_archive/session_5/index.md

 ----

-### Several kinds of CBDC: token based
+### Several kinds of CBDC: token based or account based

 [Digital euro](https://www.ecb.europa.eu/paym/digital_euro/html/index.en.html): "accessible to everyone"

 - Token CBDC is a new equivalent of cash.
   - it can be used for exchange
   - stored anywhere (for instance a wallet, a website, ...)
-  - it respects privacy better (of owners, not transactions)
+  - it respects privacy better (of owners, not of transactions)
 - Account CBDC basically replaces deposits
   - individuals/entities have an account at the central bank
   - payments consists in transferring money from one account to another